Coriolis Force: A Comprehensive Guide

 Because the Earth rotates on its axis, circulating air is deflected toward the right in the Northern Hemisphere and toward the left in the Southern Hemisphere.
 This deflection is called the Coriolis effect.

-In meteorology, the Coriolis force plays a critical role in the behaviour of large-scale weather patterns.
+In meteorology, the CF plays a critical role in the behaviour of large-scale weather patterns.
 It affects the direction of winds and ocean currents, as well as the formation of hurricanes and other weather systems.
-The Coriolis force causes these systems to rotate around low-pressure zones, resulting in their characteristic circular motion.
+The CF causes these systems to rotate around low-pressure zones, resulting in their characteristic circular motion.

 Coriolis Force and Oceanography